 Eshkenazi has provided business, operational, and compliance consulting services to professional service organizations, associations, and tax-exempt and government organizations.
 His leadership role included project management, business process redesign, and individual and organizational alignment, including design and implementation of outsource strategies.
 Eshkenazi has been a frequent speaker on outsourcing, nonprofit mergers, and strategic alliances.

 In addition to his CPA, Eshkenazi holds a master of business administration in management from Northwestern University, Kellogg Graduate School of Management; a master of business administration in finance from DePaul University; and a bachelor’s degree from Northeastern Illinois University.
 Eshkenazi is also an APICS Certified Supply Chain Professional (CSCP), a Certified Healthcare Executive (CHE), and a Certified Association Executive (CAE).

-Peter A. Bolstorff is executive vice president of corporate development.
-Peter oversees the ASCM for Business value proposition that includes supply chain talent development and corporate supply chain performance.
+Peter A. Bolstorff is the executive vice president of corporate development.
+Peter oversees the ASCM corporate transformation value proposition that includes supply chain talent development and corporate supply chain performance.

 Bolstorff, the respected author of Supply Chain Excellence: A Handbook for Dramatic Improvement Using the SCOR Model, brings over 25 years of experience in supply chain and operations management to the position.
 Bolstorff joined ASCM as the Executive Director for the then newly merged APICS Supply Chain Council.
 Prior to joining ASCM, Bolstorff was the founding principal of SCE Limited, a consulting firm focused on providing supply chain program management and SCOR-based education to supply chain executives and their global teams.
 Bolstorff also held supply chain and operations management leadership roles at Pragmatek Consulting Group, Imation, 3M, and has been a lifelong volunteer within the SCOR community.